z16/Addons/PacketViewer/ReadMe.md

 The packet length in the packet needs to be multiplied by 4 to get the full packet length in bytes.

-The sequence ID is the number of *UDP packets* sent by the server.
+The sequence ID is the number of *UDP packets* sent to you by the server since zoning.
 Every time the server sends a *UDP packet* the sequence number will be increased.
 This is to ensure that packets arrive in-order.
-It is largely irrelevant for our purposes.
+As mentioned above, it is largely irrelevant for our purposes.

 As an example, if you see these first four bytes of a packet:
 ```
 0E 1C 3F 19
 ```

-It means that the ID is 0x00E (the first byte and least significant bit of the next byte), the length is 56 bytes (`0x1C` shifted down by one bit is `0xE`, which is `14`, then multiplied by four is `56`) and the sequence ID is `0x193F`, which is `6463`, i.e. this is the 6463th packet the server has sent.
+It means that the ID is `0x00E` (the first byte and least significant bit of the next byte), it is 56 bytes long (`0x1C` is 28, shifted down by one bit is 14, then multiplied by 4 is 56) and the sequence ID is `0x193F`, which is 6463, i.e. this is the 6463th packet the server has sent.

-Since this information is shared by all packets and irrelevant to the actual payload (except for the length, but the Windower API accomodates for that) it is usually ignored. *PacketViewer*'s tracker displays it greyed out.
+Since this information is shared by all packets and irrelevant to the actual payload (except for the length, but the Windower API accomodates for that) it is usually ignored.
+In the display the entire header is greyed out.

 ### Data

 Packets usually contain regular *C*/*C++* data types (`bool`, `int`, `unsigned short`, `float`, `char[N]` etc.).
-Strings are rarely arbitrary sized (`char*`) but instead contained in fixed-size arrays, although not always (only in strings that can be rather long, like chat messages).
+Strings are usually contained in fixed-size arrays and rarely arbitrarily sized, but it does happen for certain packets (usually containing longer strings like chat messages), in which case `char*` is used to denote that format.

 Packets are usually packed loosely, i.e. they will often have meaningless padding bytes so that `int`s will align to a four byte boundary.
 As a rule of thumb, packet memory is not zeroed.
-That means that you will often find junk memory of previous packets that you need to account for, although often it can just be ignored (especially since our API was designed with that in mind, so it will accomodate for that problem).
+That means that you will often find junk memory of previous packets in those padding bytes, which you may need to account for when analyzing packet data.

 Often SE will use bit packing to compress more data into a single packet.
 For example the crafting skills of a character will contain three values in a two byte block:
 * 5 bit - Rank